mosfeq4cm/casson/README.md

 ## Contributors

-Currently, I (Mosfeq Rashid) wrote this to do what we need to do, but it would be delightful when others make it better.
+Currently, I wrote this to do what we need to do, but it would be delightful when others make it better.

+## Liscense

+`casson` is distributed with [Apache License, Version 2.0](http://www.apache.org/licenses/).